 1. Invoice properly

-The best way to ensure you get paid promptly is to send the invoice on time to the right person at the right place, and make sure it contains all the details which are needed to get it through their payment system.
+The best way to ensure you get paid promptly is to send the invoice on time to the right person at the right place, and make sure it contains all the details which are needed to get it through their payment system ie may sure to include VAT if applicable.
 You may need to include a particular reference number, for example.
 If in doubt, ring and check.
 A large firm will have many invoices to process, and if you don’t get things right, your invoice will be left to languish at the bottom of the pile.

 2. Credit check your customers